 - Tips to rethink your approach with incentives for cessation

 We had strong attendance from HR professionals at companies in a range of industries, including manufacturing, energy, and healthcare.
 Below are responses to questions from attendees we didn’t have time to address during the live session.
 Missed our webinar?
-Download it for free on-demand on the SHRM website.
+Click here to watch the webinar.

 Is vaping considered smoking?
 Is vaping thought of as a tobacco product?

 In the U.S., e-cigarettes are included in the category of “tobacco product” and are subject to Food and Drug Administration regulation alongside cigarettes, cigars, and other tobacco products.
 For more information see “The Facts on the FDA’s New Tobacco Rule.”

 How do employers handle e-cigarettes/vaping?
 Do they include that in their tobacco use policy?

 Many employers include e-cigarettes/vaping as part of their smoke- and tobacco-free policies.
 This means e-cigarettes/vaping are prohibited anywhere cigarettes, cigars, and pipes would be prohibited.